ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 Calling back to [Anthropic's Reflections](https://transformer-circuits.pub/2024/qualitative-essay/index.html), we need to be able to compare our measure to some reference, and we need to be able to understand the distribution ("Signal of Structure") of our measure to understand how to interpret a specific outcome.

-### Distributions
+# Scalable Interpretability via Hypothesis Testing

 The Causal Scrubbing authors briefly mention that one could look at these measures over the full dataset, i.e., compare the distributions of the random variables $l(f,\cD)$ vs. $l(\tf,\cD)$.
 This would help us a bit as they mention, but conclude that it would require an explanation of the noise that may be compute-intensive.

-I think distributions are _necessary_ for proper interpretability here.
+I think distributions are _necessary_ for proper interpretability.

-# Scalable Interpretability via Hypothesis Testing

 The main issue with with a single value is that it does not effectively capture everything that we were wrapping as "explainable" or "not explainable".
 And in fact, with a real number we're really trying to answer "HOW explainable?"
 "How much is explained by X?"